cloudjubei/thefactory-db/docs/TESTING_E2E.md

 # End-to-End (E2E) Testing

-These tests run against a real PostgreSQL instance with the pgvector extension to validate embeddings, tokenization, indexing, and hybrid search end-to-end.
+These tests run against a real PostgreSQL instance with the pgvector extension to validate indexing and hybrid search end-to-end.

 ## Quick start